Technology-Notes/kiemlicz-util-wiki/Salt-Transport.md

 Master communicates with minions via _Pub/Sub bus_ - this is broadcast type.
 Internally named `Publisher`, uses TCP port 4505
 Thus **every** minion receives the master requests (the filtering happens on the minion).
-Master computes the number of expected replies (if using wildcards or computation is impossible, master will always assume all cached minions could reply)
+Master computes the number of expected replies (if using wildcards or computation is impossible, master will always assume all cached minions could reply).
 Minions sends their requests and replies via _Direct bus_, this channel is private for master-minion pair.
 Internally named `ReqServer`, uses TCP port 4506

 For example, all of the following calls are insecure: